-Chorionic villi sampling (CVS) is a procedure performed in the first trimester of pregnancy to detect to detect birth defects by taking a sample of cells from parts of the placenta called the chorionic villi, which have the same genes as the fetus.
-CVS can detect most of the same defects as amniocentesis , but it cannot detect open neural tube defects.
+Chorionic villi sampling (CVS) is a procedure performed in the first trimester of pregnancy to detect to detect birth defects.
+Samples are taken from parts of the placenta called the chorionic villi, which have the same genes as the fetus.
+CVS can detect most of the same defects as amniocentesis, but it cannot detect open neural tube defects.
 If you have CVS, you will want to consider having a blood alpha-fetoprotein (AFP) test later in your pregnancy to test for neural tube defects.

 Here is some information about the test and the risks involved.

 Your doctor will do an ultrasound exam to determine the baby's age and the position of the placenta.
-This will help determine whether cells are collected through the abdomen or through the vagina.
-If collecting cells through the abdomen, the clinician will carefully insert a needle through your abdomen into your uterus and into your placenta under local anesthesia.
+This will also help determine whether cells are collected through the abdomen or through the vagina.
+If collecting cells through the abdomen, a needle will be inserted through your abdomen, into your uterus, and into your placenta under local anesthesia.
 A sample of chorionic villi will be collected.
-If collecting cells through the vagina, the clinician will first insert a speculum.
+If collecting cells through the vagina, a speculum will be inserted.
 A thin tube will be inserted into your vagina and up through your cervix.
 An ultrasound will be used to guide the tube to your placenta and a small sample of chorionic villi will be removed and sent to a lab.
-Results may take up to two weeks.
+Results may take up to 2 weeks.

 There is a risk of infection with CVS.
-Because the procedure is done earlier than amniocentesis, there is a slightly higher risk of miscarriage .
+Because the procedure is done earlier than amniocentesis, there is a slightly higher risk of miscarriage.
 You may also experience cramping or bleeding.
-In rare cases, limb deformities have occurred in infants, especially when CVS was done before nine weeks.

 American Congress of Obstetricians and Gynecologists